RunOpenCode/exchange-rate-bundle/docs/configuration.md

             - { currency_code: CHF, rate_type: median, source: national_bank_of_serbia }
             - { currency_code: USD, rate_type: median, source: national_bank_of_serbia }

+In order to validate your configuration settings, you can execute command `debug:runopencode:exchange-rate` in your console which will provide you with configuration overview and useful debugging info.

 ## Other configuration options

 ### Configure repository